telerik/winforms-docs/gridview/editors/how-to/allow-end-users-to-add-items-to-dropdownlisteditor.md

-1. Since we will need to get the instances of the DataSet and the TableAdapters of the Category table outside the context of the main form, let's expose two properties in the body of the form:
+2\.
+Since we will need to get the instances of the DataSet and the TableAdapters of the Category table outside the context of the main form, let's expose two properties in the body of the form:
-            #_[C#]_

 {{source=..\SamplesCS\GridView\Editors\How-To\AllowEnd-usersAddItemsComboBoxEditor.cs region=properties}}
 {{source=..\SamplesVB\GridView\Editors\How-To\AllowEnd-usersAddItemsComboBoxEditor.vb region=properties}}